From Red Jacket Swamp to Rosalie’s playground:

 But in forgetting Red Jacket Swamp, we also forget about what those early residents endured, and what they ultimately achieved, so that Rosalie might have its village green.
 We can enjoy Gregory Park without knowing its history, but only at the expense of taking for granted the efforts of several generations of residents, councillors, engineers and labourers that have made the park what it is today.

 Perhaps it is time to welcome Red Jacket Swamp back into the neighbourhood from which it was banished.
-After all, the residents of today can do this without the unpleasant memories held by earlier generations.[1.
-If there are people still around who can remember Red Jacket Swamp, I’d love to hear from them!]
-I don’t expect to see a monument to Red Jacket Swamp unveiled alongside A. C. Gregory’s sundial anytime soon.
+After all, the residents of today can do this without the unpleasant memories held by earlier generations.1 I don’t expect to see a monument to Red Jacket Swamp unveiled alongside A. C. Gregory’s sundial anytime soon.
 (A more likely place to see one would be the redeveloped Frew Park.)
 But if we honour A. C. Gregory as the father of the park, ought we not also acknowledge Red Jacket Swamp as its mother?

 Next time you walk across Gregory Park, or run across it, or play or sit on it, think a bit about what is beneath your feet, and how it came to be there.
 Beneath that thin veneer of grass and topsoil there are several feet of ash and rubbish dumped to raise the park in the 1930s.
 Going deeper still, there is soil excavated from Howard and Thomas streets before the turn of the century.
 Or if you are standing above the drain running across the front of the school, there is a good chance that the Brisbane River is lapping beneath you, mixing, as it has always done, with the stormwaters from Rainworth, Paddington and Rosalie.
 And at the bottom of it all lurks the ghost of a notorious swamp, once a hotpot of life, later a hotbed of disease, and now little more than a legend.
 Embedded in these layers of local history is the story of how Red Jacket Swamp became Rosalie’s playground.